The article was initially published in May 2018 and updated on March 15th, 2023, for accuracy and comprehensiveness.

 - Quantity: This could mean sales, number of products manufactured, number of invoices processed – virtually anything that can be quantified and presented in a report.

-- Quality: Number of defective products, performance errors, customer feedback etc.
+- Quality: Number of defective products, performance errors, customer feedback, etc.

-- Speed: Project completion times compared to estimated times of delivery, everyday tasks completion time, units manufactured per day etc.
+- Speed: Project completion times compared to estimated times of delivery, everyday tasks completion time, units manufactured per day, etc.

 - Cost: Payroll costs per employee compared to annual revenues or per project.

-Using a combination of those key performance indicators for employee evaluation will give you more comprehensive insights.
+Combining those key performance indicators for employee evaluation will give you more comprehensive insights.

-KPIs for employee performance examples
+Top 5 KPIs for employee performance examples

 Profit per employee